mlavi/calmbootcamp/udacity/hce/2/outline.md

     2. Orchestrate the deployment and configuration of the database server with SQL, tasks, and macros.
     3. Add a custom action to change a database user password, publish and test the blueprint for PaaS self-service.
     4. Orchestrate the configuration of the load balancer with a web tier array using scale actions.
-    5. Configure workload capacity choice with blueprint application profiles
+    5. [move to course 3] Configure workload capacity choice with blueprint application profiles
     -   Add a database and load balancer to the blueprint to manage a three tier web application lifecycle and variable population
     -   Configure delegatable scale-in and scale-out actions on a web application tier with orchestrated changes to the load balancer.
     - Big Picture: intro, text summary, image, vocab, links/references